 For any writer, the ultimate dream is to write a bestselling book.
-But before that can happen, you have to find a publisher who likes your book enough to buy it and publish it.
+But before that can happen, you must find a publisher who likes your book enough to buy and publish it.
 And before you can do that, you normally have to find a literary agent.
 One of the most common pieces of advice I give to aspiring writers/authors is that publishing a book isn’t even the bullseye you’re trying to hit, it’s finding a literary agent.
-After all, there’s no point in daydreaming about hitting a home run if you can’t even get into the ball park.
+After all, there’s no point in daydreaming about hitting a home run if you can’t even get into the ballpark.

 Hone Your Craft

 First things first: you’ve got to be a good writer.
 There’s only one thing that will grab the attention of a literary agent, and that’s good writing.
-Write every day, write when you don’t want to, and write a lot.
+So, write every day, write when you don’t want to, and write a lot.
 Even if you think it’s bad, at least you’re refining your writing skills.
 For fiction writers, once you get moving with a particular story that makes your heart burn, keep going and don’t stop.
 For nonfiction writers, dive deep into that topic you’re so passionate about and start typing.
-I’ve found that there’s really only two ways to attract an agent: have a solid body of work across several notable publications, or one impressive offering sent right to their desk that sells them on your talent.
+I’ve found that there are really only two ways to attract an agent: have a solid body of work across several notable publications or one impressive offering sent right to their desk that sells them on your talent.

 Invite Yourself to the Party

-At the end of the day, so much of your success in landing an agent is going to be who you know.
+At the end of the day, so much of your success in landing an agent will be based on who you know.
 Go to events, attend readings, and engage with people in the industry on social media.
-Tell them about your book you self-published and how its been successful.
+Tell them about the book you self-published and how it's been successful.
 I didn’t find my agent out of the blue; I was referred to her by another agent.
 This agent had passed on representing my book proposal herself but believed in it enough to point me in the direction of another agent she knew would like it.
 Publishing is a very small world, so be nice and make friends.